netzstrategen/wordpress-shop-analytics/README.md

 - __Use anonymized E-Mail address as User ID:__ if checked, anonymized E-Mail address is applied as user ID.
 - __Track User Role:__ if checked, user role is tracked.
 - __Disable User Tracking:__ user roles that should not be tracked.
-- __Enable E-Commerce tracking:__ if checked, ecommerce related activity is tracked.
+- __Enable E-Commerce tracking:__ if checked, e-commerce related activity is tracked.
 - __Market code (fallback value):__ market default code.
 - __Enable GA dataLayer console logging:__ if checked, data object pushed to Google Data Layer is printed in the browser console.
 Useful for debugging purposes.
 - __Attribute used as product brand:__ if a product attribute is used to manage product brands (instead of the WooCommerce native brand field), it can be selected here.
 This is necessary to correctly track products brand.